Sherlocking Task Anxiety

 [Only when] anxiety becomes excessive, [does it] fall under the classification of an anxiety disorder.

 NEITHER disorder is “all in your head” – at least not in the fashion meant by those who sling those words dismissively.
 Both can be helped tremendously by professionals trained to work with them, often with at least a short course of medication along with cognitive restructuring.
-(There are lots of studies demonstrating that both in tandem are a highly effective combination — and there is no shame in needing medication longer term.)
+(There are lots of studies demonstrating that both in tandem are, perhaps, the most highly effective combination — and there is no shame in needing medication longer term, by the way.)

 PLEASE don’t let anything or anybody dissuade you from seeking help — or from taking appropriately prescribed medication as a result of a diagnosis of any disorder.

-THEY don’t get it, and YOU don’t have to suffer because they don’t — so if you suspect your “task anxiety” is more extreme than what you are reading about in this series, go check it out, and ask for help.
+THEY don’t get it, and YOU don’t have to suffer because they don’t — so if you suspect your “task anxiety” is more extreme than what you are reading about in this series, allow yourself to go check it out, and ask for help.

 YOUR LIFE is waiting for you to feel better, so do it soon, ok?